Skip to main content

 Plugins

 argsh supports plugin libraries that extend its functionality beyond the core.
 Plugins are installed per-project and imported like any other library.
+No external dependencies (such as yq) are required — argsh parses YAML configuration files with built-in pure-Bash helpers.

 Quick start